lucasolmeta/SigmaRank/README.md

 # ⚠️ Disclaimer

 **Use at your own risk.
-Returns are never guaranteed and investing involves risk!**
+Returns are never guaranteed and investing involves risk!
+Buy recommendations come with no assurance and you assume all risk as your own.**

 ---